Aisha Tyler: Career

 In October 2011, it was announced that Tyler would join the cast of The Talk as a permanent co-host, replacing Holly Robinson Peete.
 Her first full week as a co-host was from October 24 through October 28, 2011.
 Tyler is known for being expressive and outspoken on The Talk, especially about African American culture and stereotypes, LGBT rights, and women's rights.
 Tyler presented Ubisoft's press conference at E3 2012 in June, which received some backlash from fans who didn't believe Tyler was a gamer.
 This caused Tyler to respond with a poem about how she has been playing video games "since you were a twinge in the left side of your daddy's underoos."
 She returned to host the publisher's press conference the following year.
 Tyler's second book, Self-Inflicted Wounds: Heartwarming Tales of Epic Humiliation, debuted in July 2013, later becoming a New York Times bestseller; it was inspired by questions asked of guests on Girl on Guy.

 In March 2013, Tyler was confirmed to be the new host of the American version of Whose Line Is It Anyway?.
 She also appears briefly as herself in the video game Watch Dogs and is featured in the music video for the "Weird Al" Yankovic song "Tacky".
 Tyler was also the original voice for the character Daisy Fitzroy in the 2013 video game BioShock Infinite, but her recordings were not used and the role went to Kimberly Brooks.
 She was nominated for Personality of 2014 in Golden Joystick Award 2014.

 In June 2015, it was announced that Tyler landed a recurring role on the eleventh season of Criminal Minds as Dr. Tara Lewis.
 Although she served as a temporary replacement for Jennifer Love Hewitt, who was on maternity leave, her status was elevated to a main cast member in season 12.

 In 2016, Tyler started a Kickstarter campaign to fund her directorial feature film debut, Axis.
 The film was shot over seven days in May 2016.
+Axis premiered at the 2017 Sarasota Film Festival and was an official selection at seven other major US festivals, winning Outstanding Achievement at the Newport Beach Film Festival.
 Axis was released via video-on-demand on April 10, 2018.

 On the June 15, 2017, episode of The Talk, Tyler announced that she would be leaving the show at the end of the seventh season due to her busy schedule with three other television shows and directing films.
 She said she would return as a guest host and promote her various projects.

+In 2023, she co-starred in the hit Apple TV+ limited series The Last Thing He Told Me, opposite Jennifer Garner.

 Personal life

 Tyler married attorney Jeff Tietjens in 1992 or 1994 (sources differ).
 The pair separated in January 2015 and Tietjens filed for divorce in April 2016.
 The divorce was finalized in May 2017.

-Tyler is a descendant of white 19th-century Texas congressman John Hancock through his son, Hugh Hancock.
-Hugh, a graduate of Oberlin College, was a prominent activist in the African-American community of Austin, Texas and leader in the Republican Party.

-Tyler is a vocal advocate for the rights of the LGBT community.